keshavgoyal1744/CVE/React/Dos.md

 ### A. Vulnerability Summary
-A remote attacker can crash a server that uses React's multipart reply decoding by uploading a large file, because React buffers the entire file in memory with no size limit.
+A remote attacker can trigger deterministic memory exhaustion in servers using React Server Components (RSC) multipart reply decoding.
+The `decodeReplyFromBusboy()` implementation buffers uploaded file parts entirely in memory (external/native buffers) with no size bound before application code executes.
+Because the buffering occurs inside the framework decoding layer rather than userland handlers, typical mitigations (route handlers, action code, or streaming processing) cannot prevent the allocation.
+In memory-restricted environments (containers/serverless), a single unauthenticated request reliably causes request failure and sustained memory pressure, resulting in denial of service.

+## Attack Vector

+- Remote exploitation possible
+- No authentication required
+- Single malicious request sufficient to trigger resource exhaustion
 ### B. Why It Is Exploitable (Root Cause)
 In react-server, file parts are accumulated in an in-memory array of chunks with no byte cap:
 ReactFlightReplyServer.js (line 1902) creates chunks: [] for each file handle.